AldiTam/alditam/README.md

 ---
 ## 🚀 My Projects
 ### Project 1: Terraform with AWS
-* **Description:** "An infrastructure as code (IaC) project to create a scalable and secure two-tier web application on AWS using Terraform.
+* **Description:** An infrastructure as code (IaC) project to create a scalable and secure two-tier web application on AWS using Terraform.
 * **Technologies Used:** `AWS`, `Terraform`, `S3`, `EC2`, `RDS`, `VPC`
 * **GitHub Repository:** https://github.com/AldiTam/terraform-aws
 ## 🔧 Skills & Technologies